 Recent Prostitution Stings in Polk County, FL

-Most all of these sting operations involved posting ads or responding to ads on Backpage-type online message boards.
-Many of the sting operations used a house just 1,000 feet south of the county line road in Polk County in Davenport, FL.
+Most of these sting operations involved posting ads or responding to ads on Backpage-type online message boards.

-The undercover officers often target tourist in the Orlando area, Spanish speaking men and women, or the LGBTQ community.
+The undercover officers often target tourists in the Orlando area, Spanish-speaking men and women, or the LGBTQ community.

 “Operation Naughty Not Nice” – Announced on December 3, 2018, Polk County detectives arrested 103 suspects in prostitution and trafficking bust.
 The undercover sting operation lasted for six days.
 Undercover officers with the Polk County Sheriff’s Office relied on online and social media ads.
-Out of the 103 arrest made, 54 were for offering to commit prostitution 29 were for soliciting a prostitute, and 13 were for pandering or facilitation-type charge, and 7 involved drug or other charges.
+Out of the 103 arrests made, 54 were for offering to commit prostitution, 29 were for soliciting a prostitute, 13 were for pandering or facilitation-type charge, and 7 involved drug or other charges.

 “Operation No Tricks, No Treat” in October of 2017 – In a press release issued on October 17, 2017, by Brian Bruchey, the Public Information Officer with the Polk County Sheriff’s Office, PCSO explained the results of ”Operation No Tricks, No Treats.”
 The prostitution sting operation occurred on Tuesday, October 10th, through Sunday, October 15th, 2017.
 During the investigation, 277 suspects were arrested.
 209 of those arrests were for solicitation of prostitution, 51 of the arrest were for offering to commit prostitution, and 17 of the arrests were for those who derive proceeds from prostitution or other offenses.
 The sting operation resulted in a total of 334 charges including 36 felony charges and 298 misdemeanor charges.

-“Operation March Sadness” in March of 2017 – In a press release issued on March 21, 2017, Carrie Eleazer, Media Contact, announced the results of six-day long prostitution investigation that occurred from Tuesday, March 14th through Sunday, March 20th, 2017.
+“Operation March Sadness” in March of 2017 – In a press release issued on March 21, 2017, Carrie Eleazer, Media Contact, announced the results of six-day-long prostitution investigation from Tuesday, March 14th through Sunday, March 20th, 2017.
 The investigation resulted in the arrest of 104 suspects.
-Although the vast majority of the arrests were for solicitation or offering to commit prostitution, the sting operation also resulted in a least one charge for each of the following offenses: deriving proceeds from prostitution, use of a computer to seduce a child, use of a two-way communication device to commit felony, traveling to meet a minor, and lewd molestation.
+Although the vast majority of the arrests were for solicitation or offering to commit prostitution, the sting operation also resulted in at least one charge for each of the following offenses: deriving proceeds from prostitution, use of a computer to seduce a child, use of a two-way communication device to commit a felony, traveling to meet a minor, and lewd molestation.
 The operation resulted in a total of 37 felony charges and 128 misdemeanor charges.

 “Operation Not So Silent Night” in December of 2016 – Read the press release issued on December 15, 2016, by Carrie Eleazer, Media Contact for the Pasco County Sheriff’s Office, documenting the results of a sting operation that resulted in a total 114 suspects being arrested.
 Although most of the charges were for misdemeanor offenses for solicit to perform lewdness and offering to engage in lewdness, other charges included Use of Computer To Seduce Child, Use of Two-Way Communication Device to Commit Felony, Traveling to Meet a Minor and Lewd Battery, Deriving Proceeds from Prostitution and Transmission of Harmful Material to Minor.

-Winter Haven Undercover Prostitution String – In a press released issued on September 24, 2014, the media contact with the Pasco County Sheriff’s Office announced the results of a prostitution sting operation in Winter Haven, FL.
-The undercover sting operation resulted in the arrests of eight suspects in Winter Haven, FL, for solicitation of prostitution, offering to commit prostitution and/or other charges including indecent exposure.
+Winter Haven Undercover Prostitution String – In a press release issued on September 24, 2014, the media contact with the Pasco County Sheriff’s Office announced the results of a prostitution sting operation in Winter Haven, FL.
+The undercover sting operation resulted in the arrests of eight suspects in Winter Haven, FL, for solicitation of prostitution, offering to commit prostitution, and/or other charges including indecent exposure.

 Undercover Prostitution Sting Operation in Polk County – In a press release dated October 3, 2014, the Pasco County Sheriff’s Office announced the results of an undercover prostitution investigation that resulted in the arrest of 13 suspects.
-Ten of the suspects were arrested for charged with Soliciting for Prostitution and one suspect was arrested for committing lewdness in public.
-The investigation began after receiving information about prostitution-related active in the Inwood and Lake Ida areas of Polk County.
+Ten of the suspects were arrested for charges of Soliciting for Prostitution and one suspect was arrested for committing lewdness in public.
+The investigation began after receiving information about prostitution-related activities in the Inwood and Lake Ida areas of Polk County.